avimanyu786/UplayStartupMinimize/README.md

 > *Copyright 2018 [Avimanyu Bandyopadhyay](https://www.facebook.com/iAvimanyu)*

-**UplayStartupMinimize** is a free software to help you automatically launch Ubisoft game client Uplay on startup and minimize it to system tray(similar to Steam and Origin) as soon as it auto-logins and initializes via Ubisoft servers.
+**UplayStartupMinimize** is a free software to help you automatically launch Ubisoft game client [Uplay](https://uplay.ubi.com/) on startup and minimize it to system tray(similar to Steam and Origin) as soon as it auto-logins and initializes via Ubisoft servers.

-**If you enjoy this software, please consider [supporting me](https://www.paypal.me/avimanyu786/20) for developing and maintaining this program.**
+**If you enjoy this software, please consider [supporting me](https://www.paypal.me/avimanyu786/20) for developing and maintaining this free program.**

 <p align="center">
   <a href="https://www.paypal.me/avimanyu786">